alabarga/python-medicine-2019/README.md

-# python-medicine-2019
+# Master in Innovation and Entrepreneurship in Biomedical Engineering
-ICT and data science for personalized medicine
+## ICT and data science for personalized medicine